EasyPortal-Business-Management-System/Part-A-docs/README.md

 ### Target Audience

+Three main targets:
-Businesses that have casual, part time and full time employees with irregular working hours.
+- Businesses that have casual, part time and full time employees that have irregular working hours.

+- Employer will be able to roster their employees easily and provide understanding which employees will be working through out the week.

+- Employees will able to use this portal that has an interactive and fun design, so that employee will easily be able to understand their rosters and payroll summary for better clarity and avoid confusion.

 ### Tech Stack